mahmoudimus/ac/docs/public/guides/migrating-from-xml-to-json-descriptor.md

 ```

 ## Lifecycle Events
-installation, enabled, disabled and uninstalled webhooks have been renamed to life cycle events.
+installation, enabled, disabled and uninstalled webhooks have been replaced with life cycle events.
 Below is an example:

 ```
     {